acutkosky/loadit/README.md

 * `max_cache_size`: We will keep at most this shards in main memory (i.e. loaded in from disk) at once.
 * `max_workers`: This is the number of worker threads that will be spawned to write shards.
 CAUTION: if `max_workers` is >1, then the function `create_it` must be safe to run in multiple threads.
 * `memory_limit`: The total size of all shard files stored on disk in `root_dir` will be at most this many bytes.
+* `compression`: You can provide an optional string representing a compression format to use when caching data on disk.
+Compression uses `fsspec`, so anything in `fsspec.available_compressions()` is valid.
 * `preload_fn`: This function will be called every time you request an iterate to schedule pre-fetching of further iterates.
 By default it fetches the next `max_workers-1` shards.
 Iterating over `preload_fn(loader, idx)` should yield lists of indices.
 For each list, a seperate thread will go in order over the list and make sure that each index is in memory.